cloudsponge/better-sharing-wp/README.md

 ## Plugin Build

-Need to build the plugin to install on a WordPress site? run `npm build:plugin` and follow the prompts
+Need to build the plugin to install on a WordPress site? run `npm run build:plugin` and follow the prompts

 ## Development